WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 It would take a single computer about six nonillion (which is 6*10^30 ) years to crack this.
 It is an unimaginably large number and for comparison, the universe is only 14 x 10 to the power of 9 years old.
 If you had a billion computers, each one a billion times stronger than the computers available today, you would still not be able to crack this password.
-Memorize this password and keep a [secure backup](/using-wasabi/ColdWasabi.md#a-list-of-the-more-common-mediums-of-cold-storage-with-some-of-their-weaknesses) of the password, but store it in a separate location from your main 12 recovery words.
+Keep a [secure backup](/using-wasabi/ColdWasabi.md#a-list-of-the-more-common-mediums-of-cold-storage-with-some-of-their-weaknesses) of the password, but store it in a separate location from your main 12 recovery words.

-To remember your new Diceware password, you will need to use it regularly, especially while it is still fresh in your memory.
-Frequently log into the service you created this password for, or set yourself a routine to practice it.
-Eventually, the password will become muscle memory and typing it will be as natural as drinking or eating.

 ## How are the secrets created